promised-ai/redpoll-website/content/blog/introducing-lace/index.md

 }}
 </div>

 Notice that there are two main clusters of animals, those that swims and those that do not.
 If we were just looking at the data similarity the values would all be either 0 or 1 because the `swims` feature is binary, but here we get more nuanced information.
-For example, within the animals that swim, there are two similarity groups.
-These are groups of animals that swims, but we predict that they swim for different reasons.
+For example, within the animals that swim there are two similarity clusters.
+These are cluster of animals that swim, but we predict that they swim for different reasons.

 # Learn more